yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2024/index.md

 For example, games on Android getting stuck at 0 FPS randomly, breaking compatibility with NCE, or running out of memory on some game engines.
 This led to a couple of fixes implemented first by {{< gh-hovercard "12749" "byte[]" >}} and then {{< gh-hovercard "12869" "Blinkhawk himself," >}} with more on the way.

-This change opened the floodgates to applet emulation and is the starting point to get [Direct Memory Import](https://github.com/skyline-emu/skyline/pull/2106) in the future–but let’s slow down a bit, there’s more to cover.
+This change opened the floodgates to applet emulation and is the starting point to implement [Direct Memory Import](https://github.com/skyline-emu/skyline/pull/2106) sometime in the future — but let’s slow down a bit, there’s more to cover.

 {{< imgs
-	"./miiedit.mp4| Time to launch another program, GPU!
-Right click the video to unmute it"
+	"./miiedit.mp4| Time to launch another program, GPU!"
   >}}

 ### Project Leviathan

 german77 had to adapt his input rewrite, `Project Leviathan` to the requirements of multiprocess too.
 The rewrite is still ongoing, with more parts planned.
-But just in January, the following changes, either specifically for multiprocess, or more generally as part of the rewrite, were implemented:
+But just in January, the following changes, either specifically for multiprocess or more generally as part of the rewrite, were implemented:

 - {{< gh-hovercard "12536" "Use individual applet resources," >}} so each applet has its own view of the controller input.
 - {{< gh-hovercard "12549" "Implement NpadResource emulation," >}} now using the input process ID to distinguish HID state and controller style configuration between multiple processes.